What is BIS Certification?

 The Central Government of India, with the consultation of BIS, has published QCOs in the exercise of the powers conferred under Sections 16, 17 and 25 of the BIS Act, 2016, thereby making the products mandatory for BIS Certification.

-Benefits of Securing BIS Certification
+Benefits of Securing BIS Certification for Different Product Categories

-In A Nutshell, BIS Certificate:
+In A Nutshell, a BIS Certificate provides the following benefits:

 Types of BIS Certification